transposit-connectors/calendar_placeholder_v2/README.md

   1. Go to the [hosted app](https://calendar-placeholder-gu6nh.transposit.io/).
   2. Sign in with Google, then authorize with your work and personal calendars
-  3. Click "Return to calendar_placeholder"
+  3. Click "Return to app"
   4. Click Sync

 ## How it's built: